Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 #### When visualizations are used to create a story, one should think about why the creator is trying to tell that story.

 With the final message being:
 #### Stories, data and visualizations do not always allign or create a picture of reality.
 In the end, you are responsible for thinking for yourself and creating that picture of reality.
+OR -> 'there are lies, dammned lies, and statistics'-Mark Twain

 Story: